 Click here to read about her award for best actress in a musical!

 Last season, Ms. DeDominici sang El Amor Brujo with the National Repertory Orchestra, Lois Lane/Bianca in Kiss Me, Kate with Phoenicia Festival, and was a featured singer on the Seabourn Cruise Line, Encore for “An Evening with Tim Rice,” an exclusive concert-style presentation narrated throughout by Tim himself taking guests on a musical journey through some of his best-known work.
-This season, Ms. DeDominici will perform as a soloist in Some Enchanted Evening: Rodgers and Hammerstein with Colorado Springs Philharmonic, Schubert’s Magnificat in C Major with Denver Philharmonic, in a new commission by composer Ingrid Stölzel entitled Soul Journey: Three Whitman Songs for Mezzo Soprano and Chamber Orchestra with Chamber Orchestra of the Springs and perform the role of Grace Farrell in Annie with Colorado Springs Fine Arts Center and performs in My Fair Lady: In Concert with Milwaukee Symphony and North Carolina Symphony.
+This season, Ms. DeDominici will perform as a soloist in Some Enchanted Evening: Rodgers and Hammerstein with Colorado Springs Philharmonic, Schubert’s Magnificat in C Major with Denver Philharmonic, in a new commission by composer Ingrid Stölzel entitled Soul Journey: Three Whitman Songs for Mezzo Soprano and Chamber Orchestra with Chamber Orchestra of the Springs, performs the role of Grace Farrell in Annie with Colorado Springs Fine Arts Center and performs in My Fair Lady: In Concert with Milwaukee Symphony and North Carolina Symphony.
 On top of her various performances, DeDominici has also developed her own concert, entitled “Finding the Perfect Woman: The Search for Perfection and the Characters Who Show Us the Way.”
 The concert includes songs from DeDominici’s past roles, ranging from innocent Maria in The Sound of Music, to sexy Carmen, to sophisticated Marry Poppins.
 A tour of the concert will be launched this season.